 Oral History Interview with Ellen Tarlow

-Ellen Tarlow (née Meinberg), born in 1927 in Gütersloh, Westphalia, Germany, describes how her family had lived in Gütersloh since the 17th century; her father Paul Meinberg, who was an importer of cattle and was decorated with the Iron Cross in WWI; her early childhood in public school and then a Lyceum for girls; feeling antisemitism for the first time at the age of eight and being expelled from school in 1938; studying Hebrew and the Bible once a week; Nazi atrocities during and after Kristallnacht, including social ostracism, the burning of their home and synagogue, her father’s deportation to Buchenwald; her father fleeing from Buchenwald; finding shelter with her remaining family in a local cloister then fleeing to Bielefeld, Germany; their life in a Judenhaus in Gütersloh and the continued attempts to educate the children there; HIAS helping her family many times; receiving aid from several Germans in Gütersloh; a failed attempt to immigrate to Haiti; her family leaving Germany for the United States via Lisbon, Portugal, on the SS Mouzinho in August 1941; the journey from Berlin, Germany to Lisbon in a sealed train and staying in Lisbon in a group home run by HIAS; how refugees organized to cope with primitive conditions on the ship; arriving in Staten Island, NY and going through immigration processing; her life in New York in a group home for refugees sponsored by HIAS; her family’s adjustment to life in the United States and the survivor’s guilt she feels; and her return to Germany by invitation in 1985 accompanied by her husband and daughter.
+Ellen Tarlow, née Meinberg, was born in 1927 in Gütersloh, Westphalia, Germany, where her family had lived since the 17th century.
+Her father, Paul Meinberg, an importer of cattle, was dec-orated with the Iron Cross in WWI.
+She describes her early childhood in public school and then a Lyceum for girls.
+She first felt antisemitism at age of eight and was expelled from school in 1938.
+She studied Hebrew and Bible once a week.
+She details Nazi atrocities during and after Crystal Night (Kristallnacht): social ostra¬cism, burning of their home and synagogue, her father’s deportation to and flight from Buchenwald.
+Remaining family found shelter in a local cloister then fled to Bielefeld.
+She describes subsequent life in a Judenhaus in Gütersloh, including attempts to educate the children there.
+HIAS helped the family many times; there was also aid from several Germans in Gütersloh.
+She briefly mentions a failed attempt to emigrate to Haiti.
+After many disappointments and a difficult experience at the American Consulate in Stuttgart, the family left Germany for the United States, via Lisbon, Portugal, on the SS Mouzinho, in August 1941.
+She describes the journey from Berlin to Lisbon in a sealed train, and her stay in Lisbon in a group home run by HIAS.
+She describes how refugees organized to cope with primitive conditions on the ship, her arrival and processing in Staten Island, NY, and her life in New York in a group home for refugees sponsored by HIAS.
+She reflects at length on the family’s adjustment in the United States and the survivor’s guilt she feels.
+She talks about her return to Germany, by invitation, in 1985, accompanied by her husband and daughter.

 Date: 11/19/1993